Florida State Road 31: History

 Originally designated State Road 2, the route was redesignated State Road 31 in 1945 as part of a statewide renumbering.

 Prior to the construction of the Wilson Pigott Bridge in 1960, State Road 31 crossed the Caloosahatchee River about three miles farther east of the current bridge.
 Just north of Fort Myers Shores, it travelled east along North River Road (then-State Road 78) and crossed the river on a swing bridge into Olga, where it continued to State Road 80 along what is today Olga Drive.
 The current route south of North River Road carried State Road 78 at the time.

-In 2006, Cameratta Properties purchased 5860 acre of land along SR 31 in DeSoto County for a master-planned community that upon completion will add approximately 17,000 homes and 500000 sqft of retail and office space.
+In 2006, Cameratta Properties purchased 5860 acre of land along SR 31 in Charlotte County for a master-planned community that upon completion will add approximately 17,000 homes and 500000 sqft of retail and office space.
 The entity formed to Babcock Ranch.

 Former Naples segment

-Prior to the 1980s, State Road 31 was a discontinuous route with an additional segment in Naples.
-This segment has since been turned over to county control (CR 31) and is known as Airport-Pulling Road.
+Prior to the 1980s, a north-south route near Naples was designated as a secondary state road with the designation of SR 31.
+This segment, locally known as Airport-Pulling Road, became (CR 31) when it was turned over to county control in the 1980s.